Okerew/Neural-Web/README.md

 - #### `askQuestion(int question_id, Neuron* neurons, float* input_tensor, MemorySystem* memorySystem, float* learning_rate)` : Asks a question to the internal self-expression system.
 Processes the question and generates a response.
 - #### `expandMemoryCapacity(MemorySystem *memorySystem)` : Expands the memory capacity of the memory system.
 Increases the amount of memory available in the system.
 - #### `adjustBehaviorBasedOnAnswers(Neuron* neurons, float* input_tensor, MemorySystem* memorySystem, float *learning_rate, float *input_noise_scale, float *weight_noise_scale);` : Adjusts the behavior based on answers from the internal self-expression system.
 Makes changes to the network based on the responses to questions.

+### Search world wide web

+- #### `enhanceDecisionMakingWithSearch(const Neuron *neurons, const SearchResults *results, float *decision_weights, int max_neurons)` : Enhances decision making with search results.
+Adjusts the decision weights based on the search results.

+- #### `storeSearchResultsWithMetadata(MemorySystem *memorySystem, WorkingMemorySystem *working_memory, const SearchResults *results, const char *original_query, float feature_projection_matrix[FEATURE_VECTOR_SIZE][MEMORY_VECTOR_SIZE])` : Stores search results with metadata in the memory system and working memory.
+Adds the search results to the memory system and working memory.

+- #### `addToWorkingMemory(WorkingMemorySystem *working_memory, const MemoryEntry *entry, float feature_projection_matrix[FEATURE_VECTOR_SIZE][MEMORY_VECTOR_SIZE])`: Adds a memory entry to the working memory.
+Adds the memory entry to the working memory for future reference.

+- #### `integrateWebSearch(Neuron *neurons, float *input_tensor, int max_neurons, MemorySystem *memorySystem, int step)`: Integrates web search into the decision making process.

+- #### `generateSearchQuery(const Neuron *neurons, int max_neurons)` : Generates a search query based on the current state of the network.
+Creates a query for web search based on the network's current state.

+- #### `storeSearchResultsInMemory(MemorySystem *memorySystem, const SearchResults *results)` : Stores search results in the memory system.
+Adds the search results to the memory system for future reference.

+- #### `addToDirectMemory(MemorySystem *memorySystem, const MemoryEntry *entry)` : Adds a memory entry directly to the memory system.
+Adds the memory entry to the memory system without any integration with the working memory.

+- #### `convertSearchResultsToInput(const SearchResults *results, float *input_tensor, int max_neurons)` : Converts search results to input for the network.
+Converts the search results into a format that can be processed by the network.

+- #### `performWebSearch(const char *query)` : Performs a web search based on the given query.
+Fetches search results from the web with duckduckgo.

+- #### `parseSearchResults(const char *json_data)` : Parses search results from a JSON response.
+Extracts the search results from the JSON data.

 ### Utility Functions